al7aro/42run/README.md

 - The map is pregenerated and obstacles are placed randomly.

 ## TODO 🤯
-- [ ] Make it look better 🦢
+- [ ] Add props to FORWARD floor
-- [ ] Implement a map generation algorithm 🧮
+- [ ] Add new models for collectables and obstacles

 ---